BenJMcCarty/Hotel_Cancel_Culture/Notes_and_Workflow.md

-# Ideas:
+# Data Handling and ETL Process

+**Current:** Mix of database (for initial data); parquet; and other filetypes.
+Nested folders creating complex filepaths.
+Too many different versions of the same data.

+**MVP Solution:**
+* Use only parquet files
+* Focus on `ArrivalDate` for Datetime index (DTI)
+    * `BookingDate` will be AAB
+* Ensure all notebooks are fully functional

+**AAB Goals:**
+* Copy workflow for `BookingDate` as DTI.
+* Proper database setup and maintenance.
+* Normalization of database tables.
+* Rework workflow to leverage database strengths and functionality.
+* Restructure full repository for clarity and organization.

-* Feature Selection
+# Feature Selection - Known in Advance

-    * Identify features unlikely to be known before/at booking/arrival
+Identify and subset features most likely to be known before/at booking/arrival.

-        * *Which features would I know during a revenue management call?*
+Ask the question, *Which features would I know during a revenue management call?*
-    * Create subset of "guaranteed" features

 # Auxillary Models